 There’s a few ways to make the most out using XendPay.
-One way is to download the XendPay phone app, available on Apple’s App Store or Google Play.
-This way you can transfer money on the go or while your away from your desk.
+One way is to download the XendPay phone app on Apple’s App Store.

-XendPay also has a friend referral program, which lets you earn money from each person you refer to XendPay—if your referral makes a transfer.
+XendPay has a friend referral program, which lets you earn money for each person you refer to XendPay, if your referral makes a transfer.

 Alternatives to XendPay

 XendPay isn’t your only option for transferring money to and from Thailand.

 Now, on to You